kadirahq/meteor-debug/README.md

 Yes it is.
 We'll never block/restrict any debug related features.
 But, we'll add few value added services like sharing and remote debugging.

+#### I don't have a Kadira Account
+You don't need to have a Kadira or Meteor Account to use Kadira Debug.
+But, you should try to create an account :)

 #### Will it support React?

 React is becoming the standard for UI components.
 Meteor is supporting it officially soon.
 So, it's a shame we wouldn't support it.